Edwin E. Roberts: Biography

 Roberts was born and raised in Pleasant Grove, California.
 He attended the public schools and graduated from the California State Normal School in 1891.
 He taught school in Hollister, California, from 1891 to 1897 and Empire, Ormsby County, Nevada from 1897 to 1899.

 After studying law while teaching school, Roberts was admitted to the bar in 1899 and commenced practice in Carson City, Nevada.
 A Republican, he was district attorney of Ormsby County from 1900 to 1910.
 Beginning in 1912, he was a delegate to every state party convention and almost every national convention until 1932.

 In 1910, Roberts was a successful Republican candidate for the U.S. House.
-He was reelected three times, and served from March 4, 1911 to March 3, 1919.
-On April 5, 1917 he voted against U.S. entry into World War I against Germany.
+He was reelected three times, and served from March 4, 1911, to March 3, 1919.
+On April 5, 1917, he voted against U.S. entry into World War I against Germany.
 Roberts did not seek renomination in 1918, but was an unsuccessful candidate for the United States Senate.
 He lost to Democrat Charles B. Henderson by a vote of 12,197 to 8,053, and relocated to Reno, where he re-established a law practice.

 In 1923, Roberts was elected mayor of Reno.
 He was reelected in 1927 and 1931, and served until his death.
 Roberts was an unsuccessful candidate for the Republican nomination for U.S. Senator in 1926 and governor of Nevada in 1930.

 Death and burial

-He died in Reno on December 11, 1933.
+He died in Reno on December 11, 1933, one day before his 63rd birthday.
 Roberts was buried at Odd Fellows Cemetery in Reno.